 This study was published in the Journal of Computational Chemistry on April 17, 2019.
 This research was a partnership between researchers from Los Alamos National Laboratory, the New Mexico Consortium, the RIKEN Center for Computational Science in Japan, and New York University.

-To read more about this study, see the entire Phys Org article:
+To read more about this study on scientists creating the largest simulation of an entire gene of DNA, see the entire Phys Org article: